mmore500/professional-statements/teaching.md

 Over our first summer of WAVES and our reprisal of the workshop in 2021, a majority of participants — 20 out of 27 (74%) — were members of an underrepresented group in computer science.

 As I unfold my own career as a teacher and mentor, I look forward to refining and expanding my lens of educational allyship in order to better serve my students’ diverse journeys toward excellence in their professional objectives.
+I look forward to the opportunity to leverage my direct instruction experience in introductory programming, algorithm engineering, modern C++ software engineering, and professional commmunication courses.
+Additionally, I would be enthusiastic to build on my experience in curriculum design and develop or revamp courses exploring aspects of my research activities including WebAssembly compilation technologies, parallel/distributed computing, evolutionary computation, and artificial life.